 The winery

-The Wachau is like hardly any other wine-growing region strongly influenced by the terraced vineyards with their ancient dry stone walls.
-These are not only responsible for the visual appeal for which the Wachau is so famous; they are also responsible for the worldwide unique character that unites the wines of the Wachau.
+The Wachau is characterized more than almost any other wine-growing region by its terraced vineyards on steep slopes with their ancient dry stone walls.
+These are not only responsible for the visual charm for which the Wachau is so famous.
+They are responsible for the globally unique character that makes the wines of the Wachau so special.

-The manual cultivation of the terraces is extremely laborious (about 5 times more work compared to drivable vineyards).
-Therefore, many of the old terraces are threatened by abandonment, which would change the landscape of the Wachau in the medium term.
+The manual cultivation of the terraces is extraordinarily time-consuming and requires around five times as much work as vineyards that can be driven on.
+Many of the old terraces are therefore threatened with abandonment, which would change the protected landscape of the Wachau in the medium term.

-I have made it my goal to acquire exposed terraces with mainly old vines and to save them from being cleared.
-Although this can only be done by hand - without machines - I am convinced: the wine qualities are so unique, full of character and spectacular that it is worth the effort.
+Right from the start, I set myself the goal of acquiring exposed terraces with mainly old vines, recultivating them and saving them from clearing.
+Although this can only be done by hand - without machines - I am convinced that the quality of the wines is so unique, full of character and spectacular that it is worth the effort.
+The grape production in all the vineyards has been subject to an organic control contract with "Lacon" since August 2008.

-The majority of the vines are between 30 and 70 years old.
-Drinking flow and storage life of the wines are the main focus of all decisions of the work.
-The processing of healthy grapes without Botrytis fungus infestation is the highest priority.
-This results in fine, highly elegant wines with filigree minerality and lots of tension.
+The majority of the vines are between 30 and 75 years old.
+The drinkability and storability of the wines are at the forefront of all work decisions.
+The processing of healthy grapes without botrytis fungus is the top priority.
+This results in fine, highly elegant wines with delicate minerality and plenty of tension.

 The vineyards